-An unusual partnering of a brutal high-desert climate mixed with the gentler lowland environment creates a setting for one of the most scenic landscapes in Oregon state.
+An unusual partnering of a brutal high-desert climate and a gentler lowland environment creates the setting for one of the most scenic landscapes in Oregon.

-What was once an ancient floodplain is now a colorful, multi-layered landscape that reveals details of geological eras past and mirrors the drawings of scored hillsides in textbooks.
-Bands of black, grey and red flow across mounds of land that look even more striking when wet with rains.
-The 3,132 acres is part of the John Day Fossil Beds National Monument.
-With an abundance of early rhino, horse and camel fossils it’s a treasure trove to paleontologists, and it attracts artists in search of a natural subject and naturalists looking for an unusual display of beauty.
+What was once an ancient floodplain is now a colorful, multi-layered landscape that reveals details of past geological eras and mirrors the textbook drawings of scored hillsides.
+Bands of black, grey, and red flow across mounds of land that look even more striking when wet with rains.
+The 3,132 acres are part of the John Day Fossil Beds National Monument.
+With an abundance of early rhino, horse, and camel fossils, it’s a treasure trove for paleontologists, an inspiration to artists in search of a natural subject, and a wonder for naturalists seeking an unusual display of beauty.

 Turn north to Burnt Ranch Road from Route 26 in Oregon, and it is impossible to miss the Painted Hills.